Applicable to all users.

 6. Standards of behaviour

 6.1.
-The University reserves the right to require any User to leave the Centre and any other part of its premises, to refuse access, impose further conditions on access and suspend or terminate membership, if the User behaves in an aggressive or harassing manner towards its staff or other users, or behaves in any other way deemed unacceptable.
-Examples of unacceptable behaviour include not attending bookings e.g. booking a place for a class and then not attending.
+The University reserves the right to request any User to leave the Centre and any other part of its premises, to refuse access, impose further conditions on access and suspend or terminate membership, if the User behaves in an aggressive or harassing manner towards its staff or other users, or behaves in any other way deemed unacceptable (e.g. frequently booking a place for a class and then not attending, allowing someone else to use their membership card, etc.).
+The University may exercise its discretion when considering a User’s continued membership and can terminate membership where an allegation of misconduct has been made but where there is no conclusive proof of inappropriate behaviour.

 6.2.
 Users will in particular refrain from any conduct which is offensive, unseemly or unsporting, or which might cause annoyance or danger to others.